bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/call-sub.rst

 The variable ``result`` contains the output parameters that are returned by the called sub process (according to its interface definition).

-E.g. if the called process returns a ``String errorMessage`` and an ``Employee`` object ``employee`` then the variable ``result`` will have two fields: ``errorMessage`` and ``employee``, respectively.
+E.g., if the called process returns a ``String errorMessage`` and an ``Employee`` object ``employee`` then the variable ``result`` will have two fields: ``errorMessage`` and ``employee``, respectively.
 You can map those fields to the attributes of the outgoing process data: